tolitius/mount/README.md

 There is another Clojure superpower that `mount` is made to retain: Clojure community.
 Pull request away, let's solve this thing!

+### Differences from Component

+mount is an alternative to the [component](https://github.com/stuartsierra/component) approach with notable [differences](doc/differences-from-component.md#differences-from-component).

 ## How